Affiliate Marketing Trends: 37 Experts Share Their Thoughts On The Future Of Affiliate Marketing

 Drazen Prastalo, Founder of IncomeMesh.com

-Affiliate marketing won’t change drastically in 2016, those who were successful in 2015 will remain successful if they continue to follow the same principles.
+Affiliate marketing won’t change drastically, those who were successful will remain successful if they continue to follow the same principles.

 The affiliate formula is always the same - find out what people need or desire (pain points) and put the solution in front of them.

 Now, what separates successful affiliates from unsuccessful ones is persistence (most of the time).